nicklutsko/nicklutsko.github.io/_posts/2020-02-02-Historical-Warming-Climate-Sensitivity.md

 Something that's been bothering me then, is how we can reconcile what these two different approaches are telling us about Earth’s climate sensitivity.
 Is there something fundamentally wrong with one of these approaches?
 Or are they consistent in some non-obvious way?

 <p>At a first pass, the cloud-based emergent constraint framework is difficult to unpack.
-It seems pretty robust that we can take measures of low cloud variability -- let’s summarize them all by a quantity \(C\) -- and correlate them across models with climate sensitivity.
+It seems pretty robust that we can take measures of low cloud variability -- let’s summarize them all by a quantity \(C\) -- and correlate them across models with climate sensitivity (this is something I've <a href="https://journals.ametsoc.org/doi/full/10.1175/JCLI-D-17-0736.1">worked on</a>).
 So we have:
 $$
 ECS = \alpha \times C.
 $$